BigPolarBear1/factorization/README.md

 !!!!!!!!!!!!!!!!!!!!!!!!!
 Bah.
 I was actually thinking about this..
 I actually know how to setup quadratic sieve but instead of using the factorization of the discriminant.. we just use legendre symbols...
 I see the mechanics of it now... holy f*ck.
 I suspected this was possible.. but I never could quite see the big picture for some reason...
 I do now...
 I'll go for a run.. then start implementing it...

+I'm such an idiot.
+Like.. replacing the factorization of the discriminant with legendre symbol is something I have tried many times in the last year.. yet I missed the one crucial trick... and that is to keep my coefficients as small as possible.
+Oh damnit.
+An entire year wasted bc I just couldn't make that one connection.

 #### To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run: To run:  python3 run_qs.py -keysize 240 -base 100_000 -debug 1 -lin_size 100_000_000 -quad_size 100</br></br>